waylan/mddoc/README.md

     Rest's directives to identify various pieces of the doc string.
 That being the case, it might make more sense to take this in its own direction.
 If we copy an existing scheme, I'm inclined to go with (2) above and hardcode the output.
-    But if we do out own thing, I think (1) makes more sense to give users the flexability to change the output to fit their needs.
+    But if we do our own thing, I think (1) makes more sense to give users the flexability to change the output to fit their needs.

 *   Or we could completely ignore the previous point and simpley improve the existing